 Lupus can cause hair loss, but there are ways to reduce it.
-Depending on the cause of the hair loss, it may help to adjust a person’s medications and hair care routine or protect the scalp from sun exposure.
+Lupus-related hair loss treatments can depend on the cause, but it may help to adjust a person’s medications and hair care routine or protect the scalp from sun exposure.

 Lupus can cause hair loss in several ways.
 Some causes are reversible, such as anemia and lupus-induced changes in the hair growth cycle.
 The hair can grow back, especially if a person seeks treatment.

 However, in some cases, certain types of lupus can damage the scalp and hair follicles, causing scarring and permanent hair loss.
 Early treatment may reduce the effect of the condition on the hair.

 Learn more about lupus hair loss, including its treatment, care, and prevention.

 Treatment for lupus-related hair loss can vary depending on the cause.
 It may include:

 A person could be experiencing hair loss if they are yet to seek treatment for lupus or their current treatments are not working.

 Each type of lupus has different treatments.
 For discoid lupus, these